Select travel dates to see prices

 Details on arrival

-This project is available all year around with arrivals from Mondays to Fridays and you choose your dates.
-You would fly into Durban's King Shaka International Airport before 15:00 to be collected by your driver with your name on a board.
+This project is available all year around with arrivals and departures from Mondays to Fridays (not weekends) and you choose your dates.
+You would fly into Durban's King Shaka International Airport before 15h30 to be collected by your driver with your name on a board.
+Departure flights need to take place after 10h00.
 Space is limited so please try book early.

 Availability